opensafely/documentation/docs/index.md

-!!! note "These documents are a work-in-progress"
-    Please see the [Updating the Documentation page](requests-documentation.md) if you want to make improvements.

 ## What is OpenSAFELY?

 OpenSAFELY is a secure analytics platform for electronic health records in the NHS, created to deliver urgent results during the global COVID-19 emergency.